azradaut/PUNDERO-FE/README.md

 ## Project Team

-This project was developed as part of a university course by a team of two, with shared responsibilities across ideation, UI/UX design, frontend/backend development, and testing.
+This project was developed as part of a university course by a team of two, with shared responsibilities.

 ---